 Ophthalmic practitioner training: Peripheral fundus and vitreoretinal emergencies

-The 2024 Ophthalmic practitioner training: Peripheral fundus and vitreoretinal emergencies will take place on Wednesday 24 April 2024.
+The 2025 Ophthalmic practitioner training: Peripheral fundus and vitreoretinal emergencies course date will be confirmed shortly.

 Overview